 Our Green Plan

-We are also working closely with local partners including the University of Portsmouth and Portsmouth City Council and other NHS bodies to deliver on this important agenda.
+We want to set a strong example for the Isle of Wight, Portsmouth and South East Hampshire communities that we serve.
+We will seek to positively influence the organisations that we work with and alongside including local partners: the University of Portsmouth and Portsmouth City Council and other NHS bodies to deliver on this important agenda.

 LED lighting programme